isuru89/oasis/docs/specs/points.md

 ## Tips
 * You can combine multiple rules to emit same point type by having same id for `pointId` field.
   This is useful to combine awards based on multiple time ranges.
+* One point rule can award only one reward.
+If you want to reward multiple points, create a different rule for each one.

 ## Specification